 - Children and the court system

 - Children with family members in prison

-- Homelessness
+- Upskirting

-- Peer on peer abuse

-- Sexual violence and sexual harassment between children in schools and colleges

 4. What School Staff should do if they have concerns about a Child

 If staff members have concerns about a child they should raise these with the DSL or deputy.
 This also includes situations of abuse which may involve staff members (refer to Whistleblowing procedures at Section 11).